TaharChettaoui/IJCB-AFMFR-2026/README.md

   - **Before submitting**, test your model using the provided script without adding imports to the code.
 If any modifications to the `test.py` code are made (e.g., adapting the ONNX wrapper), please include the modified code in the submission ZIP file.

 - **Rules and Restrictions:**
-  - Participants are not allowed to modify or extend the CLIP architecture; for example, adding additional layers is prohibited.
-The submitted model must have the exact same architecture as the original.
+  - The final submitted model must have the exact same architecture as the CLIP ViT-B/16 architecture.
-  - Participants may use the image encoder alone or both the image and text encoders of the CLIP foundation model.
+  - Participants may use the image encoder alone or both the image and text encoders of the CLIP ViT-B/16 foundation model.
-  - The use of external face recognition (FR) models is prohibited, including methods such as distillation from other models.
+  - The use of external models other than CLIP ViT-B/16 (image and text encoders) is not allowed.
+This also prohibits the use of, for example,  pretrained face recognition models for knowledge distillation.

-- **Deadline:**
-  - All submissions must be received by **10.05.2026 (Anywhere on Earth, AOE)**.

 ---